Lands End to John O'Groats FAQ

 A mixture of hostels and B&B’s

 This is the most cost effective option as you will stay in hostels on approximately four or five nights of the tour and B&B’s on the remaining nine or ten nights of the tour.
 Whilst you are staying in a hostel you are likely to be staying in a dormitory room of 4-8 people (same sex).
 Usually the hostels that we use are in old historic buildings and are full of character.
 There is usually a good social atmosphere in the hostels and they all have hot showers, bedding, communal areas and breakfast is provided.
 The downside is that you are sharing with others and there is a higher chance that there may be more snorers so ear plugs are recommended and also a towel.
 You don’t need to be a YHA member to book this option as we have a group membership.

 It is fairly obvious that if you choose this option then you will stay in a B&B/hotel every night.
 If you are with your partner then you can have a double room each night of the tour.
 If you are with a friend/relative then you would have a twin room each night of the tour.
 If you are travelling alone and choose this option then you will be roomed with other members of the group (same sex) and stay in a twin (occasionally a triple) room throughout.
 Usually you will have an en-suite bathroom but occasionally you have a separate bathroom.

 Single room option

 Here you are guaranteed a single room each night of the trip.
-You will have a mixture on en-suite rooms and rooms that have a private bathroom or a shared bathroom.
+You will have a mixture on en-suite rooms and rooms that have a private bathroom or on very rare occasions a shared bathroom.
 Sometimes you will have sole occupancy of a double room.

 Sole use of a double room option